“Don’t look back at the innkeeper’s door,” Goda said.

 “They excrete it?”
 She wasn’t sure what that meant in a practical sense, and she couldn’t fathom how anyone could swallow large quantities of Death and survive, when she had heard that even eating a few petals of the flower was tempting fate.

-He bolted to the side—but Goda was quicker.
-She slid over to block his path and she caught him by the arm.
-Once she had pulled him to her, he didn’t struggle.
-Goda hunched down until her face was close to his.
-They shared a tense moment, their eyes meeting directly, their postures frozen in mid-motion.
+He bolted away, but Goda was quicker.
+She slid into his path and caught him by the arm, and once she had pulled him to her, he didn’t struggle.
+She hunched down until her face was close to his, their eyes meeting directly, their postures tense, frozen in mid-motion.

 And then Goda let him go.
 There was a look on her face that Kanna didn’t fully understand, but she could sense a tint of relief in it.

-Kanna looked at the both of them, completely baffled.
-Even still, as she watched them watching each other intently, it occurred to Kanna that the boy had echoed her own private sentiment.
+Kanna stared at the both of them, baffled.
+Still, as she watched them watching each other intently, it occurred to Kanna that the young man had echoed her own private sentiment.
 Something about the woman kept Kanna on edge, and she felt like she was constantly on the verge of giving into her instinct and taking off running in the opposite direction.

 Most of all, she hated Goda’s face.
 She hated the blank, insolent stare, the eyes that seemed open and empty like that of an animal.

-“Where is this one from?” the boy said suddenly, breaking Kanna out of her daze once again.
+“Where is this one from?” the boy asked suddenly, breaking Kanna out of her daze once again.
 He had fixed his glance on Kanna and was smiling pleasantly with curiosity.

 “From the North-Western corner of the continent.
 Her family owned almost all the fertile grain fields in the Upperland, and all of the distilleries.
 She’s a member of the Rava group.”

-The boy raised his eyebrows, as if what Goda had said meant something to him.
 “I see, I see.
-So this is one of the ruthless fuel gougers, huh?”
-He tilted his head, craned his neck to seemingly get a better look at her.
+So this is one of the ruthless fuel barons, huh?”
+He tilted his head, craning his neck to seemingly get a better look at her.
 “They are an…interesting-looking bunch, aren’t they?
-Her eyes are so small.
 Her skin is so pale.
 And what an odd shape her face has.
 Quite exotic!”

 “Should you really be talking to a stranger in that manner?”
 Kanna asked him, immediately offended.
-“And I don’t know what you’re talking about.
+“And I don’t know what fuel barons you’re talking about.
 You must have me mistaken for someone else.
-My family sold wines and spirits to the world.
+My family sold wine and spirits to the world.
 That is all we did.”

-The boy turned to Goda with a touch of confusion, and his smile began to fade.
-“Is it typical to deny ones crimes in Upperlander culture?
+The young man turned to Goda with a touch of confusion, and his smile began to fade.
+“Is it typical to deny one’s crimes in Upperlander culture?
 Should I just play along with her, then?”
-He looked at Kanna again, this time with genuine concern.
+He looked at Kanna with genuine concern.
 “I’m sorry.
 It wasn’t my intention to be impolite.
 I can lie to you instead, if you’d prefer.”

 Kanna’s eyes widened with a jolt of fury.
 “I’m not denying anything!” she shouted.
 “What is wrong with you people?”

 After he said that, Kanna felt no choice but to hold back her ire.
-She sighed and the anger deflated somewhat.
 A slave like me, she thought.

 “Well, I’ve embarrassed myself enough, I suppose,” he said to Goda.
-“I really should get going.”
+“I really should get going to the temple.”

-“You’re going into the temple at this hour?
+“You’re heading into the temple at this hour?
 Isn’t the work day over?”

-“Yes, but there are still a few things to do.
-I was going to deliver some transcriptions to Priestess Rem before they close up, since I’ve been working on and she asked me to deliver them after nightfall.
+“Sure, but I have some translations for Priestess Rem that I’ve been working on and she asked me to deliver them after nightfall.
 All week, we’ve been poring over the text we extracted from the cavern walls, and she’s been staying up all night studying them.”
-He gestured towards the expanse just East of the temple complex, and though it was too vague for Kanna to tell exactly where he was pointing, she could see some cliffs barely visible in the evening twilight just beyond the hill she had climbed with Goda.
-“Ah, that’s right!
-You don’t know what we’ve found yet, do you, Porter?”
-The boy named Parama smiled with a sudden burst of girlish excitement.
+He gestured towards the expanse just East of the temple complex, and though it was too vague for Kanna to tell exactly where he was pointing, she could see some cliffs barely visible in the evening twilight, just beyond the hill that she had climbed with Goda that morning.
+“Wait, that’s right!
+You don’t know what we’ve found in there yet, do you, Porter Goda?”
+He grabbed a handful of Goda’s robe sleeve.
 “Please let me take you up to the caverns to see the serpents!
-They look even more brilliant at night.”
+They look even more brilliant at night!”